rawrjustin/det-api/README.md

 ## Endpoints

-All endpoints accept and return JSON
+All endpoints accept and return JSON.
+All endpoints are authenticated via token authentication and must include this header with valid token returned by login `Authorization: Token token="a3caf3291c5b0469f2bb04e360438211"`

 ### Login